PLEASE NOTE: the following information was found in 1985 and has never been updated:

 /pub/docs/history/USA/Afro-Amer

-Many African American history documents including text of the
+Many African American history documents including text of the "I Have a Dream

 Speech."